 Melissa writes a monthly Nature Notebook column in The Times, reviews books for the Weekend FT, The Times, the Guardian, The Telegraph and Slightly Foxed, and writes about nature and landscape at www.talesofthecity.co.uk.
 Her first novel, Clay (Bloomsbury, 2013), won the Portsmouth First Fiction award, was selected for Amazon’s ‘Rising Stars’ programme and chosen by Ali Smith as a Book of the Year; her second, At Hawthorn Time (Bloomsbury, 2015), was a Book of the Year in The Telegraph and chosen as a ‘best summer read’ by A.S.
 Byatt in The Observer.
+She is currently working on her third.

-Melissa won the John Muir Trust’s ‘Wild Writing’ Award in 2010 and has been a Writer in Residence at Gladstone’s Library, Hawarden, in January 2014, and as a guest of the Hexham Book Festival in October 2015.
+Melissa won the John Muir Trust’s ‘Wild Writing’ Award in 2010 and was a Writer in Residence at Gladstone’s Library, Hawarden, in January 2014, and as a guest of the Hexham Book Festival in October 2015.
 She delivered one of the inaugural Coleridge Lectures as part of Bristol’s Festival of Ideas, spoke about landscape and Englishness at The Southbank’s Changing Britain festival, and has appeared at the Hay Festival, the Edinburgh International Book Festival, on Radio 4’s Open Book, the Today Programme and Saturday Review, on The Arts Show on Radio 2 and World Update on the World Service, and on Springwatch Unsprung on BBC2.

 Melissa is represented by Jenny Hewson at Rogers, Coleridge & White.